 Infrastructure Deliverables (Schedule 2)

 Schedule 2 – Infrastructure Deliverables, shall present the Contractor’s total firm fixed maximum price for the Deliverables defined within this RFP.
 The Proposer must indicate the proposed Deliverable Due Dates, Target Invoice Dates and Payment Dates.
-Contractors are required to manually enter information for Columns D through I. Following the initial Deliverable submission, payment and effort for Deliverables with subsequent recurring patterns should be incorporated into Schedule 5 – Infrastructure Services Price.
+Contractors are required to manually enter information for Columns D through I. Payment for the Transition-In Period will be deliverables based only.
+Following the initial Deliverable submission, payment and effort for Deliverables with subsequent recurring patterns should be incorporated into Schedule 5 – Infrastructure Services Price.

 Infrastructure Transition-In Staff Loading: May 2024 – October 2024 (Schedule 3)

 Schedule 3 – Infrastructure Transition-In Staff Loading: May 2024 – October 2024, shall present the Contractor’s key Tasks, positions, FTEs, hours and hourly rates by month for the six-month Transition-In Services for the period May 2024 through October 2024.
 Bidders should define additional Tasks as needed.
+The Staff Loading worksheet should generally reflect the level of effort associated with all work during the Transition-In period, even though payment will not be based on the Staff Loading.
 Schedule 3 defines price by SFY.

 Infrastructure Hardware and Software Price: November 2024 – October 2030 (Schedule 4)